WebberZone/contextual-related-posts/readme.txt

 * Enhancements/modifications:
     * `post_title` and `post_content` fields are only used if *Use content* option is set

+* Bug fixes:
+    * Current post was incorrectly being excluded in the translation functions

 = 3.1.1 =

 Release post: [https://webberzone.com/blog/contextual-related-posts-v3-1-0/](https://webberzone.com/blog/contextual-related-posts-v3-1-0/)